min2ha/ukwa-site/content/target/14199/index.en.md

   "subject": "Scottish Independence Referendum"
 }

-# Drum, The: Social media analysis predicts Yes campaign as the winner in Scottish referendum

 <p>Report posted 9.20am on 18 September 2014, using data from social media sources that show the Yes campaign as having greater prominence than No in online discussions.</p>